High-context and low-context cultures: Marketing and advertising perspective

 Cultural differences in advertising and marketing may also be explained through high- and low-context cultures.
 One study on McDonald's online advertising compared Japan, China, Korea, Hong Kong, Pakistan, Germany, Denmark, Sweden, Norway, Finland, and the United States, and found that in high-context countries, the advertising used more colors, movements, and sounds to give context, while in low-context cultures the advertising focused more on verbal information and linear processes.
+While a low-context approach might be more successful in cultures with direct communication styles, a high-context marketing strategy might be more beneficial in cultures where communication is indirect and largely dependent on context.

 Website communication

-Website design among cross-cultural barriers include factoring in decisions about culture-sensitive color meanings, layout preferences, animation and sounds.
+Website design among cross-cultural barriers includes factoring in decisions about culture-sensitive color meanings, layout preferences, animation, and sounds.
 In a case study conducted by the IT University of Copenhagen, it was found that websites catering to high-context cultures tended to have more detailed and advanced designs, including various images and animations.
 Low-context websites had less animation and more stagnant images, with more details on information.
 The images found on the websites used in the study promoted individualistic and collectivist characteristics within the low-context and high-context websites, respectively.
 The low-context websites had multiple images of individuals, while the high-context websites contained images and animations of groups and communities.